vosen/ZLUDA/README.md

 **Warning**: this is a very incomplete Proof of Concept.
 It's probably not going to work with your application.
 ZLUDA currently works only with applications which use CUDA Driver API.
 Linux builds also work with applications which use statically-linked CUDA Runtime API

 ### Windows
-You should have the most recent GPU drivers installed.\
+You should have the most recent Intel GPU drivers installed.\
 Copy `nvcuda.dll` to the application directory (the directory where .exe file is) and launch it normally

 ### Linux
-A very recent version of [compute-runtime](https://github.com/intel/compute-runtime) is required.
-At the time of the writing 20.45.18403 is the recommended version.
+A very recent version of [compute-runtime](https://github.com/intel/compute-runtime) and [Level Zero loader](https://github.com/oneapi-src/level-zero/releases) is required.
+At the time of the writing 20.45.18403 is the losest recommended version.
 Unpack the archive somewhere and run your application like this:
 ```
 LD_LIBRARY_PATH=<PATH_TO_THE_DIRECTORY_WITH_ZLUDA_PROVIDED_LIBCUDA> <YOUR_APPLICATION>